tleino/vtsh/README.md

 be used for customizing the representation and controls how ever the user wishes.

+## Sending input

+In a perfect world all text-based software would be implemented in a non-interactive stateless request-response form where one request results in one response.
+That way we'd have the greatest simplicity and composability, but in reality we have many types of text-based software:
+* stateless request-response (e.g. *curl* requests to HTTP REST API);
+* stateless request-response with a long-lived response stream (e.g. *iostat* configured to report status every second);
+* **use slave buffers:** stateful request-response stream (e.g. *sh*, *telnet* or *ed* session);
+* **use inline input:** asynchronous request-response stream that may send response at any random moment without a request (e.g. *sh* with background commands, *mqtt* session or a chat session).

+In addition to these, we have cursor-addressable text-based software such as *mutt*, *emacs* or *vi* but these will not be supported.

+For supporting the different types of text-based software we need to both support sending input in a traditional *typescript*-way, i.e. inline input to the output stream (for asynchronous streams or for streams where the visibility of past commands is important for getting a picture of the current state) and for the other cases, we can use the command editor with or without slave buffers.
+The slave buffers help when we have some state but the state is not very interesting e.g. when we're running a long-lived *ssh* session to a remote host.

 ## TODO

 * Add standard features like basic Emacs bindings to the editor